monesh1465/monesh1465/README.md

 📧 Email: monish1465@gmail.com
 💼 LinkedIn: https://www.linkedin.com/in/monesh-r-1465m

 ⭐ “Learning by building.
 Improving by breaking.
-Scaling by design.”## Hi there 👋
+Scaling by design.”

 <!--
 **monesh1465/monesh1465** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.